What you need to know about conversion therapy

 A photograph of two gay men in therapy, discussing the affects of conversion therapy on their mental health.

-When you think of conversion therapy, also known as reparative therapy, sexual orientation change efforts (SOCE), or gender identity change efforts (GICE) – you may think of the archaic practice that took place in the nineteenth century where lesbian, gay, bisexual, and transgender (LGBT+) people underwent torturous practices to “cure” their sexual orientation or gender identity.
-However, even to this day, many LGBT+ people still undergo emotional and psychological conversion therapies across the UK.
+When you think of conversion therapy, also known as reparative therapy, sexual orientation change efforts (SOCE), or gender identity change efforts (GICE) – you may think of the archaic practice that took place in the nineteenth century where lesbian, gay, bisexual, transgender, queer or questioning, intersex, and asexual (LGBTQIA+) people underwent torturous practices to “cure” their sexual orientation or gender identity.
+However, even to this day, many LGBTQIA+ people still undergo emotional and psychological conversion therapies across the UK.

-At our 2022 biennial delegate conference, Community, alongside our members agreed to stand up for our LGBT+ community and challenge the UK government to ban this practice for ALL LGBT+ people.
-The below guidance provides an overview on what conversion therapy is, and how you can help us to fight for a ban on the practice, and make your workplace, and the UK a safer place for LGBT+ people.
+At our 2022 biennial delegate conference, Community, alongside our members agreed to stand up for our LGBTQIA+ community and challenge the UK government to ban this practice for ALL LGBTQIA+ people.
+The below guidance provides an overview on what conversion therapy is, and how you can help us to fight for a ban on the practice, and make your workplace, and the UK a safer place for LGBTQIA+ people.

 If you need help or advice, please contact us at help@community-tu.org or on 0800 389 6332.